aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

    "planId": string,            // Plan identifier.
 Can be used to
                                 // refer to the plan during
                                 // upsells, etc. (req.)
-   "expirationTime": string     // in ISO8601 extended format. (req.)
+   "expirationTime": string     // in timestamp format. (req.)
    "planModuleStatus" : [       // (req.)
     {
      "quotaBytes": integer,     // package quota in bytes (opt.)